LineageOS/lineage_wiki/_includes/templates/device_build.md

 [kernel](https://github.com/LineageOS/{{ site.data.devices[page.device].kernel }}).

 {% include important.html content="Some maintainers require a vendor directory to be populated before breakfast will succeed.
 If you receive an error here about vendor makefiles, jump down to [_Extract proprietary blobs_](#extract-proprietary-blobs).
-The first portion of breakfast should have succeded, and after completing you can [rerun
+The first portion of breakfast should have succeeded, and after completing you can [rerun
 `breakfast`](#prepare-the-device-specific-code)" %}

 ### Extract proprietary blobs